 Depending on how many beers you have at the Nebotičnik cafe, from this point it’s only a hop, skip and a jump or, alternatively, a slow stagger back to the old town and the end of our suggested alternative Ljubljana walking tour.

-Above left, Metalka building and (right) a view of the old town and castle from Nebotičnik cafe
+Metalka building (above left) and a view of the old town and castle from Nebotičnik cafe (above right)

 Have we inspired to explore an alternative Ljubljana?
 Pin this post to your travel boards…